schienstockd/cecelia/README.md

     and a [`GatingSet`](https://github.com/RGLab/flowWorkspace) to
     perform manual gating.

+Compensation controls can be added into one `experimental set` which can be used by `autospill` to calculate a `compensation matrix`.
+This matrix can then be applied to the other samples.

-3. The rest of the pipeline is the same as for image analysis.
+3. The rest of the pipeline for `gating` and `plotting` is the same as for image analysis.

 ## Running workflows from `RMarkdown`